Does Your Gut Help Control Food Cravings?

 Food cravings — why do you have them?
 We tend to think food cravings are normal and there is not much we can do about them, but there is much more to it than this.
 This is a time of change.
 A time to look at the way we function in this world and do it differently than ever before.
 It’s a time to understand and use our body as a tool to teach us and help us.
 It's not hard once you understand how to work with your body and your trillions of microbes.
 They were put inside of you for a reason, and what a difference it can make when you understand how to make these changes.

 How can tiny microbes, and remember we have trillions of them inside us, change whether you crave chips or broccoli?
-Researchers at Athena Aktipis, at the University of San Francisco 1 found that the bacteria in your body can sway how full you feel and can also tap into the nerve pathways that link your stomach and your brain.
+Researchers at the University of California, San Francisco, found that the bacteria in your body can sway how full you feel and can also tap into the nerve pathways that link your stomach and your brain.
 The vagus nerve plays a major role in brain-gut signaling.
 This nerve acts as a major highway in the brain-gut connection by connecting over 100 million neurons in the enteric nervous system to the medulla (located at the base of the brain).
 Microbes can produce neurotransmitters in the gut which affect the brain.
-Research2 has shown that therapy using a vagus nerve blockade can lead to marked weight loss, while vagus nerve stimulation is known to trigger3 excessive eating.
+Research has shown that therapy using a vagus nerve blockade can lead to marked weight loss, while vagus nerve stimulation is known to trigger excessive eating.

 Why You Crave Certain Foods

 Do your microbes crave salty foods like chips?
-When our adrenal glands are overtaxed, cortisol will be running high and this is a process that requires lots of sodium to keep the adrenaline going and the cravings for salty foods is a big sign that your adrenals need some support.
+When our adrenal glands are overtaxed, cortisol will be running high and this is a process that requires lots of sodium to keep the adrenaline going.
+Craving salty foods is a big sign that your adrenals need some support.
 Adrenals need tons of vitamins B and C - and guess what foods have a lot of B and C vitamins?
 You got it - cultured foods supply lots of B and C vitamins and having the right gut flora is crucial to absorbing B vitamins.
 Without these vitamins, you’re just struggling and craving foods high in salt.

 How about fat - do you love fatty foods?
 Different species of bacteria have been shown to have a preference for fats.
 For example, Bacteroidetes has been shown to want specific fats.
-All microbes require a steady stream of substrates to grow and reproduce and each one can have a preference for different food nutrients.
+All microbes require a steady stream of substrates to grow and reproduce, and each one can have a preference for different food nutrients.
 Not all fats are created equal.
-Fats such as olive oil and avocado and coconut oils are some of the fats that have made a huge difference for me and my health.
+Fats such as olive oil, avocado, coconut oil, and grass-fed butter are some of the fats that have made a huge difference for me and my health.
 Hydrogenated fats are the worst for your body and should be avoided.
 It's okay to have fat in your diet - just pick the good ones and make sure you keep it in balance with lots of prebiotic and probiotic foods.

 Foods That Change Your Cravings

-Kefir (a fermented milk or non-dairy drink that is much stronger than yogurt) is loaded with B vitamins and C vitamins, and kefir has over 50 strains of beneficial microbes.
+Kefir (a fermented milk or non-dairy drink that is much stronger than yogurt) is loaded with B and C vitamins and has over 50 strains of beneficial microbes.
 This food helps you absorb nutrients from the other foods you eat with it.
-Combine some kefir with prebiotics like a fruit smoothie and you’ll quickly start building new microbes.
+Combine some kefir with prebiotics (like a fruit smoothie) and you’ll quickly start building new microbes.
 This is the place I started and what I benefited from the most.
+After a month of consuming kefir, I wanted to add more cultured foods.
+Then I tried kombucha and cultured vegetables and I was hooked.
+Everything in my life changed.
+I felt so good and never wanted to go back to the way I used to feel.
+Kefir was where it all started for me and continues to this day.

 Prebiotics are powerful weapons against food cravings.
+Prebiotics are fibrous foods that feed your microbiome and allow it to grow and flourish.
 Everybody knows fruits and veggies are so good for you and your microbiome thrives on them.
 Juicing is a huge rage right now - did you know that the soluble fiber your microbes feed off of is in the liquid portion of the juice?
 This is why it's so effective in helping so many people change and become healthier.
-But you can also find these special fibers that microbes love in many foods such as berries and broccoli, leeks, garlic, kale, bananas, nuts, and seeds.
+But you can also find these special fibers that microbes love in many foods such as berries, broccoli, leeks, garlic, kale, bananas, nuts, and seeds.
 Check out the link below to see them all.
 You will go a long way in changing food cravings by adding more fruits, veggies, nuts, and seeds to your diet.
 Your body loves them!

 Listen To My Podcasts